pudly/schmopera-hugo/content/articles/body-shaming.md

 So just because _Opera Canada_ has been around for over 60 years and it's _de facto_ the biggest source of opera coverage in the country, that _by no means_ indicates a bustling office space with plenty of manpower and plenty of eyes on each article that goes out.
 You might know that currently, _Opera Canada_ is on the hunt for a new editor; so if we add a personnel change to a team that's already stretched thin, we get a bit of _disastro_.

 I'll also say that in my own experience working with the magazine (I was Social Media Manager, Digital Content Writer, and a contributor for several years), those who truly run _Opera Canada_ have not historically shown a great deal of interest in its digital content.
 I have plenty of theories on why that is, but the bottom line is that the quarterly print edition gets a good amount of attention.
 I'd argue that amount is disproportionate to how important it is to have a functioning digital presence.

+With this latest bit of negative buzz around _Opera Canada_, a few people have pointed out that the magazine seems due for a